irthomas/nomad_obs/README.md

 Script Name | Description
 --- | ---
 `acs_so_joint_occultations.py` |
-`observation_names.py` | Dictionaries of all user-defined observations, of the form:<br/>name:[[list of diffraction orders], integration time, rhythm, number of detector lines, channel]<br/>Where integration time is in milliseconds, rhythm is in seconds (usually 1 for occultation, 15 for nadir); the number of detector lines is usually 16 for occultation and 144 for nadir; and channel=0 for SO and 1 for LNO.<br/>These names are used in the final orbit plan.<br/>Every observation must be included in the COP tables onboard NOMAD.
+`observation_names.py` | Dictionaries of all user-defined observations, of the form:<br/>*name:[[list of diffraction orders], integration time, rhythm, number of detector lines, channel]*<br/>Where *integration time* is in milliseconds, *rhythm* is in seconds (usually 1 for occultation, 15 for nadir); the *number of detector lines* is usually 16 for occultation and 144 for nadir; and *channel* is 0 for SO and 1 for LNO.<br/>These names are used in the final orbit plan.<br/>Every observation must be included in the COP tables onboard NOMAD.
 `observation_weights.py` | Select which observations are run for each observation type (nadir, occultation, etc.) and their weights i.e. the relative number of observations in relation to the other observation types.
 `options.py` | Other user-modifiable options.
 In general do not change.
 `regions_of_interest.py` | Add or modify the surface regions of interest defined by the science team for nadir or occultations observations.